General undergraduate program FAQs

 A student can expect to study at least three hours per week for every class unit.
 For example: 15 class units = 45 hours of study time per week.

 Our majors are designed to be completed in four years (eight semesters).
 Academic advising and our structured four-year plans assist students in graduating on time.
 Although the College has a four-year graduation policy, there are times when an additional semester may be warranted.
-Four-year plans for all engineering majors can be found in the College of Engineering Undergraduate Guide.
+Four-year plans for first year students, and five-semester plans for transfer students, for all engineering majors can be found in the College of Engineering Undergraduate Guide.

 The lower-division requirements for the EECS computer science option offered in the College of Engineering emphasize science and math and lead to a Bachelor of Science degree.
 Computer science in the College of Letters & Science requires a greater number of non-technical courses and leads to a Bachelor of Arts degree.
 More information about the two programs can be found on the EECS website.

 Faculty and companies typically search for students who have completed their first and second year of engineering foundation courses.
 This means that securing an internship or research is most likely to occur in the junior and senior year or summer.
-UC Berkeley’s Career Center offers job and internship fairs throughout the academic year.
+Berkeley Career Engagement offers job and internship fairs throughout the academic year.
 For more information about research opportunities, visit the research websites for the College of Engineering and Berkeley campus.

 Our professors welcome undergraduates in their laboratories, both during the academic year and for special summer projects.
 Many positions are paid.
 To see a comprehensive listing of undergraduate research experiences, visit the student research section.